NodeSecure/cli/README.md

 ## Private packages / registry

-Nsecure allow you to fetch stats on private npm packages by setting up a `NODE_SECURE_TOKEN` env variable (which must contains a [npm token](https://docs.npmjs.com/creating-and-viewing-authentication-tokens)).
+Nsecure allow you to fetch stats on private npm packages by setting up a `NODE_SECURE_TOKEN` env variable (which must contains an [npm token](https://docs.npmjs.com/creating-and-viewing-authentication-tokens)).

-> 👀 If you'r linking the package yourself you can create a `.env` file at the root of the project too.
+> 💬 If you link the package by yourself with npm you can create a `.env` file at the root of the project too.

 Nsecure is capable to work behind a custom private npm registry too by searching the default registry URL in your local npm configuration.